X-SHIELD: Regularization for eXplainable Artificial Intelligence: T-SHIELD regularization family and the X-SHIELD proposal

-Although we have defined SHIELD regularization generally, there are several technical steps we must consider for each data type and possible subsequent proposals.
-These are: \begin{itemize} \item \emph{Is there a difference between input variables and features?} \item \emph{How to hide a feature to the model if they are not prepared for that?} \item \emph{How do we select the features to hide?} \end{itemize}

-We take these considerations and adapt them to the image data type and to our specific proposal.
+Although we have defined T-SHIELD regularization family generally, and consequently X-SHIELD and R-SHIELD, there are several technical steps we must consider for each data type and possible subsequent proposals.
+These are: (i) Is there a difference between input variables and features? and (ii) How to hide a feature to the model if they are not prepared for that?
+We take these considerations and adapt them to the image data type and to the proposal.

-\paragraph{Difference between input variables and features?: From pixels to Features} When working on explainability, the concept of the input variable is not used.
-Instead, we use the concept of feature.
+\paragraph{ (i) Difference between input variables and features?
+From pixels to features} When working on explainability, the concept of the input variable is not used.
+Instead, the concept of feature is more extended.
 The reason for using this concept is that we work with minimal units of knowledge.
-In the case of images, although a pixel is a minimum unit of information for the image itself, it does not mean much to a human being.
-That is why a grouping of pixels, or superpixels, is often used as an image feature, as in LIME or SHAP XAI methods~\cite{ribeiro2016should,lundberg_unified_2017}.
-It is also used in explainable metrics~\cite{miro2023assessing}.
+In the case of images, although a pixel is a minimum unit of information for images, it does not mean much to a human being.
+Grouping pixels, or superpixels, is often used as an image feature, as in LIME or SHAP XAI methods~\citep{ribeiro2016should,lundberg_unified_2017}.
+It is also used in explainable metrics~\citep{miro2023assessing}.

 Different strategies have been used for the consideration of superpixels.
-A first approach is to use square segments of equal size~\cite{zhu2019guideline}.
+A first approach is to use square segments of equal size~\citep{zhu2019guideline}.
 This approach does not require any extra computation since the segments are the same squares on every image.
-On the other hand, different unsupervised segmentation methods have also been used to generate these regions~\cite{schallner2019effect}.
+On the other hand, different unsupervised segmentation methods have also been used to generate these regions~\citep{schallner2019effect}.
 Although even in the simplest cases where Deep Learning is not being used, minimal computation is needed to separate distinct regions.
 However, they usually identify significant regions.
 We adopt the square segments approach since we want to save computational time in training.

-\paragraph{Hiding technique} Once the concept of features in images is defined, we must propose a method of hiding these features from the model we are working with.
-This is not a trivial task since models are not currently designed for this purpose.